-With President John F. Kennedy’s assassination now about to mark fifty years since it happened the nation is going to pause and reflect.
+With every anniversary that passes of President John F. Kennedy’s assassination, the nation pauses and reflects.
 It was one of the darkest and seminal moments in our county’s history.
-It was an event that shocked the world and continues to leave an impact all these decades later.
+It was an event that shocked the world, for all those who were alive they remember where they were and the murder of President Kennedy continues to leave an impact all these decades later.

 The official version is that on November 22, 1963 while visiting Dallas, Texas President Kennedy was shot and killed by assassin Lee Harvey Oswald.
 Two days later Oswald was himself killed by Jack Ruby.

 Even before the President and Oswald would be buried skepticism about what really happened began to take root.
 Doubt set in people’s minds of how something so extraordinarily tragic could happen to our young president in the middle of a large city in broad daylight.
 It couldn’t simply be that one man from an open window in a building could change the direction of the nation forever.
 There had to be something more to this.

 Conspiracy theories ran like wildfire with blame being place in every direction imaginable.
 The public began to become doubtful, but wasn’t sure which theory to accept or who to believe.